 - ½ cup chopped onions (yellow or red)

-- ½ cup minced red or yellow peppers
+- ½ cup minced red or yellow peppers (bell or sweet peppers)

 - ½ cup minced mushrooms